AcedenD/CMPE131team4/README.md

 The unique features and easy user interface makes the app stand out in the community and help users and supervisors manage their projects.

-## CONTACT US:
+## CONTACT US

 Please use DISCORD or EMAIL to contact us:
 * Aden Dang - adendd - adendd@taskmanagerinator.com
 * Aishwar Gupta - Aishwar - aishwar@taskmanagerinator.com
 * Jugad Khajuria - Jewgad - jewgad@taskmanagerinator.com
 * Khanh Nguyen - Khanh Nguyen - khanh_nguyen@taskmanagerinator.com

 - You can also email your concerns at concerns@taskmanagerinator.com